Back To School Safety Tips

 The percentage of traditional public schools without a panic button or silent alarm system in 2022 was 43 percent, according to an Institution of Education Sciences report.
 Additionally, legislators started to act after the shooting at Marjory Stoneman Douglas School in Florida in 2018 that killed 17 people.
 Parents of one of the students killed started the Make Our Schools Safe Foundation which helped pass the first Alyssa’s Law in New Jersey in 2019, mandating the installation of emergency alert systems that connect to law enforcement in public schools.
 Five states have also passed Alyssa’s Law since New Jersey in 2019, with many states pending.

-The RFT Help Alert system is a comprehensive solution that is fully compliant with Alyssa’s Law and includes a silent emergency panic button which automatically connects to law enforcement and 911, and LoRa (Long Range), wireless indoor and outdoor coverage.
+The RFT Help Alert system is a comprehensive solution that is fully compliant with Alyssa’s Law and includes a silent emergency panic button that automatically connects to law enforcement and 911, and LoRa (Long Range), wireless indoor and outdoor coverage.
 This system allows staff to instantly alert security personnel in case of emergencies and fills the need for schools with or without security resource officers to respond to incidents.
 It’s imperative that parents know what their school districts are doing to keep their children safe and lobby them to install the most comprehensive security systems they can afford.
 There are many grants for U.S. schools who need access to funding for school panic alarm crisis systems which you can find out about in RFT’s How To Apply for School Panic Alarm System Grants in the U.S.

 Conclusion:

 Encourage ongoing communication between parents, children, and schools for a safe school year.
-Emphasize safety, how to travel, stay healthy and make sure your school or district has a comprehensive school panic alarm system in place.
+Emphasize safety, how to travel, stay healthy, and make sure your school or district has a comprehensive school panic alarm system in place.